winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 P2: It will be nice to show a nice green checkbox to indicate if it's possible to use this app name (same design as the GitHub repository creation experience).

+### Environments

+When creating a new app, we will show the list of environments defined for this app, but in v1.0 this UI will only be **read-only**.

+The UI will show:

+1. PR branches are deployed to preview environments.
+2. `main` branch is deployed to a production environment.

 ## Preview flow

 A preview environment will be automatically created when a user submits a pull request to the app's repository.